HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 System.Drawing has great PNG quality, but JPEG and WebP are just fine.
 There are some edge halo effects in the JPG and blurriness in the Webp.

 ImageSharp produces good JPG, but the PNG quality is mediocre.
 The Webp images are all blurry, which is weird.

 Magick.NET produces a very good PNG quality image, where some JPGs are a bit blurry and have some edge halo, the Webp is even more blurry.
-Just a tiny bit more compared to System.Drawing.
+Just a tiny bit more, compared to System.Drawing.

 MagicScaler produces great pictures in all sizes with regard to sharpness.
-The Them Apples WebP picture is just as good as the original, which at this filesize is real magic!
+The them apples WebP picture is just as good as the original, which at this filesize is real magic!
 The downside of this package is the whitening in high contrast scenarios.
 I'd like to know if there is a fix for that.

 SkiaSharp is just blurry overall.